-If you’re curious about what is a slow cooker then hopefully this guide will be able to clear everything up.
+If you are curious about what a slow cooker is, hopefully, this guide will clear everything up.

-To put it simply, a slow cooker is a cooking pot that is usually made from ceramic, a metal or even porcelain.
-It is usually completely surrounded by an electrical unit that contains an heating element.
-This heating element can be on all sides of the pot or just the bottom.
-Some variations are a simple metal heating plate and has no sides at all, your cooking pot simply sits on top.
+The heating element can be on all sides of the pot or just the bottom.
+A common variation is a simple metal heating plate with no sides at all, your cooking pot simply sits on top.

 They all have a lid that is made from glass, metal, or ceramic.
 These lids are designed to create a low-pressure seal to stop moisture from escaping the pot.

-There a lot of different devices that can also be used as a slow cooker.
+There are many different kitchen appliances that can be used for slow cooking food.
 For example, modern programmable rice cookers usually have a slow cook function.
-All in one devices that can deep fry, sear and stew can also usually slow cook.
+An all in one device that can deep fry, sear and stew can also slow cook.

-The average slow cooker tends to use less power than an oven despite needing to left on for hours.
-This is because of the way a slow cooker operates, depending on the brand, they may switch on and off to maintain a heat or they will just heat constantly at a certain temperature.
+Despite needing to be left on for hours, the average slow cooker tends to use less power than an oven.
+This is because of how a slow cooker operates.
+Depending on the brand, a slow cooker may switch on and off to maintain heat or just heat constantly at a certain temperature.
 This is perfect for anyone who is looking to save as much money as they can.

 Cooking Method of the Slow Cooker

-As you would imagine a slow cooker uses a low gentle heat to cook the food slowly.
-The unit is usually sealed so that moisture evaporation is incredibly low.
-This means your dishes will be more wet than normal, making it great for stews, soups, sauces but not so good for dryer dishes such as baked goods, roasts, and so on.
+As you would imagine, a slow cooker uses gentle heat to cook the food slowly.
+The unit is sealed so that moisture evaporation is incredibly low.
+This means your dishes will be wetter than usual, making it great for stews, soups, sauces but not so good for dryer dishes such as baked goods, roasts, and so on.

-For the best results it’s recommend that you cook most recipes on the low temperature.
-This allows the flavours to develop and help tough cuts of meat to become deliciously tender.
+For the best results, it is recommended that you cook most recipes on the low temperature.
+This allows the flavors to develop and help tough cuts of meat to become deliciously tender.
 The higher heat settings can be used if you need the food faster or if the recipe calls for it.

-If you’re converting a recipe that uses a different cooking method then you will need to adjust it in both time and in liquid.
-Due to the very little evaporation you won’t need as much liquid in your recipes so you will need to adjust this.
+If you are converting a recipe that uses a different cooking method, you will need to adjust both the times and liquids.
+Due to the very little evaporation, you will not need as much liquid in your recipes, so you will need to adjust this.

 There are a ton of cooking tips that will help you get the most out of cooking in the slow cooker.
 It is surprising how a few slight adjustments can radically change the outcome of your dish.

-Despite the cooking method involving moisture and a low heat there is a surprising number of dishes that you’re able to do in the slow cooker that aren’t your traditional stews and soups.
-Below are just a few good examples of dishes that you’re able to cook.
+Despite the cooking method involving moisture and low heat, there is a surprising number of recipes that you are able to do in the slow cooker that is not your traditional stews and soups.
+Below are just a few good examples of dishes that you are able to cook.

-■ Easy Lasagna – Surprisingly isn’t much different to the oven version apart from the top doesn’t crisp up.
+- Lasagna – Surprisingly is not much different from the oven version apart from the top does not crisp up.

-■ Chicken Jambalaya – The texture is more on the mushy side but the flavours are certainly there.
+- Chicken Jambalaya – The texture is more on the mushy side, but the flavors are certainly there.
 Well worth trying if you want a delicious dish that you can get ready and cooking hours ahead of when you need it.

-■ Taco Tater Tot Casserole – You don’t get that amazing crisp texture that you would normally get when baking this dish but it’s still got all the flavours and tastes amazing.
+- Taco Tater Tot Casserole – You do not get that amazing crisp texture that you would normally get when baking this dish.
+However, it still tastes amazing.

-If there are any dishes that you have tried that aren’t the traditional soup, stew or sauce and you love to share it then be sure to leave a comment at the bottom of this page.
+If there are any dishes that you have tried that are not the traditional soup, stew, or sauce and you would love to share it, then be sure to leave a comment at the bottom of this page.